Free bus pass

 - you have a learning disability

-- you have a Personal Independence Payment (PIP) where the applicant has been awarded at least 8 points against either the PIP 'Moving around' and/or 'Communicating verbally' activities
+- you have a Personal Independence Payment (PIP) and been awarded at least 8 points against either the PIP 'Moving around' and/or 'Communicating verbally' activities

 - you have a war pensioner's mobility supplement